nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL g/GENDER a/AGE [d/DETAIL] [t/STUDY_GROUP_TAG]…​`

 * Email, gender and study group tags are **case-insensitive**.
-* Valid entries for names must consist only of letters; numbers and special characters are not allowed.
+* Valid entries for names should only contain alphabet characters and spaces; numbers and special characters are not allowed.
 Each part of the name should be separated by exactly one space, with no consecutive spaces permitted.
 * Valid entries for gender are M/m/F/f.
 * Age must be a positive integer less than 150.
 * Two contacts are considered **duplicates** if they share the same **email** address.